GoogleChrome/web.dev/src/site/content/en/blog/ta-types/index.md

 We've all been there: what is a recurring coding meme that happens all too often in real life?
 {% Img src="image/dPDCek3EhZgLQPGtEG3y0fTn4v82/yl1OSGuWVIOsgLO6odFZ.jpeg", alt="A cupboard with two drawers you cannot open at the same time.", width="800", height="450" %}

 This meme sums it up quite nicely: each drawer works perfectly well individually, but in combination with the other drawer, they block each other and fail to function.
-We want both drawers to work well with each other and be operable at the same time.
+You want both drawers to work well with each other and be operable at the same time.

 {% Img src="image/dPDCek3EhZgLQPGtEG3y0fTn4v82/2PY6rfmGkB26vX3qIbsj.jpeg", alt="The same cupboard but with two drawers you can open at the same time.", width="800", height="450" %}

-Apply this to web development: we wrote some tests, maybe even achieved 100% test coverage, but our application still needs to work once other parts fall into place.
+Apply this to web development: you wrote some tests, maybe even achieved 100% test coverage, but your application still needs to work once other parts fall into place.
 The units may work well on their own but not in relation to each other.
-Writing some tests is crucial but it's only one part of the ideal test setup for our project.
-As a very first step, we need to determine what parts of the application quality we need to ensure and how we can achieve that.
+Writing some tests is crucial but it's only one part of the ideal test setup for your project.
+As a very first step, you need to determine what parts of the application quality you need to ensure and how you can achieve that.

-Simply put, we need a plan before we start writing the actual test code.
+Simply put, you need a plan before you start writing the actual test code.
 To approach the topic of how to test practically, let's start with a clean slate and answer two basic questions:

-- How do we want to test?
+- How do you want to test?
-- What do we want to test?
+- What do you want to test?

 This article focuses on the general things you need to know to answer the first question.
 To start from a common ground, let's first learn what testing modes exist and then focus on the common types of testing.
 In later articles, we will answer the second question, combine the answers, and find the testing strategy that works best for your project.
 Let's go! 🙌

 ## Start with the basics: General testing modes

 When answering the question of how to test, the first point to clarify is very abstract.
-Should we test manually or let a computer take over?
+Should you test manually or let a computer take over?
 It's important, however, not to fall into binary thinking here.

 ### Manual testing versus automated testing